eitchugo/sl-chatbot-subcommands/README.md

 **REMEMBER**: Backup your database files periodically.
 If you have any loss or corruption on the file, you won't lose anything!

+# Exports

+On settings, you can export all the commands to a csv file using the button provided.
+The script will try to open the generated csv file automatically using the system, and you may have to choose a program to open it.
+You can open on Notepad or any other text editor.

 # Change Log

+## 0.6.4

+* Export commands to csv

 ## 0.6.3